mvp4g/mvp4g/README.md

 - support for GWT code splitting feature: easily divide your applications into smaller modules thanks to Multi-Modules feature or (**NEW**) split one or a few presenters thanks to Splitter.
 - support for lazy loading: build your presenters/views only when you need them.
 Useless presenters/views are also automatically removed.
 - (**NEW**) easily develop your application for multiple application.
 Reuse most of your code for Android or Iphone/Ipad devices and just switch your GIN configuration.

-To understand how the framework works, you can look at the documentation, the tutorials or the examples.
+To understand how the framework works, you can look at the documentation, the [tutorials](https://github.com/FrankHossfeld/mvp4g/wiki/1.-Tutorials-and-Examples) or the [examples](https://github.com/FrankHossfeld/mvp4g-examples).

-Mvp4g has been successfully used on several commercial projects, take a look at a few of them.
-You can also read and post feedback on the official GWT App Galery, GWT marketplace or Mvp4g forum.
+Mvp4g has been successfully used on several commercial projects, [take a look at a few of them](https://github.com/FrankHossfeld/mvp4g/wiki/1.-Tutorials-and-Examples).
+You can also read and post feedback on the official [GWT marketplace](http://www.gwtmarketplace.com/#mvp4g) or [Mvp4g forum](https://groups.google.com/forum/#!forum/mvp4g).

 Any comments or ideas to improve the framework are more than welcome.
-If you want to help us improve it and contribute to this project, send me an email.
+If you want to help us to improve and contribute to this project, feel free to do so.

 To ensure quality, library code is covered by JUnit tests.